sobolevn/git-secret/man/man1/git-secret-clean.1.md

 ## DESCRIPTION
-`git-secret-clean` deletes all encrypted files tracked by `git-secret`.
+`git-secret-clean` deletes all files in the current `git-secret` repo that end with `.secret`.
+Not that it will delete any `.secret` files, even if they are not tracked by `git-secret`.

 Does not delete unencrypted versions.

-Verbose output is enabled with the `-v` option, in which case the program shows deleted files.
+Verbose output is enabled with the `-v` option, in which case the program shows the filenames deleted.

 ## OPTIONS